 ( 30 ECTS Credits )

-Critical Images will offer lectures, seminars and workshops intended to advance practice-based artistic research and critical artistic forms.
-The aim is to build on the anonymous Syrian film collective Abounaddara’s framework to experiment with the production of images and to develop a critical, ethical discourse on the right to the image.
+The course builds on the anonymous Syrian film collective Abounaddara’s framework to experiment with the production of dignified images and to develop a critical, ethical discourse on the right to the image.

-The course is led by artist Katarina Nitsch and will be additionally taught by national and international guest lecturers; artists, filmmakers, researchers, writers, activists, human rights lawyers, philosophers and political thinkers; Nisrine Al Zahre, linguistic researcher, Ecole des Hautes Etudes en Sciences Sociales, Paris, Nathalie Delbard, professor of Visual Arts, Université de Lille, Charif Kiwan, filmmaker and member of Abounaddara, Sylvie Lindeperg, professor of History, Université de Paris1 Panthéon-Sorbonne, Jacques Rancière, professor of philosophy at European Graduate School (EGS) and Paris 8, Marcia Sá Cavalcante Schuback, professor of philosophy, Södertörn University, Rania Stephan, filmmaker, Cecilia Sjöholm, professor of Aesthetics, Södertörn University, Dork Zabunyan, professor of Film Studies, Paris 8 and others.
+The course fosters an international and interdisciplinary approach and builds on several institutional collaborations.
+It is led by artist Katarina Nitsch and will be additionally taught by national and international guest lecturers; artists, filmmakers, researchers, writers, activists, human rights lawyers, philosophers and political thinkers; Nathalie Delbard, professor of Visual Arts, University of Lille, Charif Kiwan, member of Abounaddara, Hani Sayed, professor of International Law, the American University in Cairo, Dork Zabunyan, professor of Film Studies, Paris 8, and others.

-Critical Images is structured around approximately 3-4 days of lectures, seminars and workshops per month.
+Critical Images is structured around approximately 3–4 days of lectures, seminars and workshops per month.
+Each occasion will introduce new perspectives to the discourse.
 The course comprises 30 ECTS.
-The academic year ends with a joint exhibition wherein the participants will present the work they developed throughout the course.
+The academic year ends with a joint presentation wherein the students will present their work developed throughout the course.

-Admission requirements for the course is an MA in art, or an MA in another relevant field or the equivalent knowledge and experience.
-Documented work samples demonstrating a relation to the thematic of the course are required.
-Critical Images particularly welcomes artists who struggle in their art with issues of ethics and politics of representation.
+Admission requirements for the course is a Master of Fine Art or a Master in another relevant field or the equivalent knowledge.
+Documented work samples demonstrating a clear relation to the thematic of the course are required.
+The course particularly welcomes artists who struggle in their art with issues of ethics and politics of representation.

 Application should consist of a motivation letter, a portfolio with 5 work samples, CV, master diploma and a pass-photo.